 What is an OBJ file?

-An OBJ file is an industry standard file format for storing data about 3D geometry.
+An OBJ file is an industry standard format for storing data about 3D geometry.

 An OBJ file is not necessary for most people.
-If you're familiar with computer vision then it's available if you want to manipulate your Matterport Space even more.
+If you're familiar with 3D data, virtual reality, or computer vision then it's available if you want to manipulate your Matterport Space even more.

 How do I download it?